isaranchuk/integration-testing-demo/README.md

 * with script
 * with IDE

-But first you need to build custom Docker images: `activities-service` and `activities-service`
+But first you need to build custom Docker images: `activities-service` and `activities-service-integration`
 ```bash
 $ ./bin/build-image.sh
 ```